pingcap/tidb-dashboard/CONTRIBUTING.md

 ### Starting a TiDB cluster

+> Note: TiDB Dashboard can run without a TiDB cluster, but some features are unavailable and not conducive to debugging.

-To run TiDB Dashboard, you also need run a local TiDB cluster (at least 1 TiDB server), here we introduce how to start a local TiDB cluster by binary deployment.
-Also, you can use other ways like [docker-compose](https://github.com/pingcap/tidb-docker-compose#quick-start) or [TiUP](https://tiup.io).
+To run TiDB Dashboard, you'd like to run a local TiDB cluster (at least 1 TiDB, 1 TiKV and 1 PD), here we introduce how to start a local TiDB cluster by binary deployment.
+Alternatively, you can use other ways like [docker-compose](https://github.com/pingcap/tidb-docker-compose#quick-start) or [TiUP](https://tiup.io) (It's under actively development).

 Download all needed files (Do not save them in `tidb-dashboard` folder):